 Most likely, though, so far they probably just changed the “payment status” noted on your credit reports to “paid” or “satisfied.”
 That usually doesn’t help your credit score.
 The good news is that as time goes on, that repo has less and less impact on your credit score.

-- how to get a repo off your credit
+- can I get a car repo off my credit sooner than 7 years

-- how to remove car repossession from credit report
+- ways to remove repossession from credit report